oracle-livelabs/analytics-ai/oac-oci language/7-labs-oci-language-model/oci-language-model.md

     ![Review Dataset](./images/inspectdataset.png " ")

 3. Now we can create the workbook to analyze the results of sentiment analysis.
 For this step you can reference **Lab 6** above on various ways of creating visualizations.
 If needed use the **Data Editor** to massage your data further or combine with other data sets you may have.
 See below examples of how we can slice and dice the data.
-Oracle Analytics Cloud has over 45 visuazations available to use, in addition we provide custom extensions to further your visualization capabilities such as the **Text Highlighter** that is being used to highlight sentiment in the below visualizations. [**Oracle Analytics Extensions**](https://www.oracle.com/business-analytics/data-visualization/extensions/)
+Oracle Analytics Cloud has over 45 visualizations available to use, in addition we provide custom extensions to further your visualization capabilities such as the **Text Highlighter** that is being used to highlight sentiment in the below visualizations. [**Oracle Analytics Extensions**](https://www.oracle.com/business-analytics/data-visualization/extensions/)

     ![Visualize Data One](./images/visualizedataone.png " ")